beejjorgensen/bgnet/src/bgnet_part_0300_addr_struct.md

 section, I'll cover various data types used by the sockets interface, since some of them are a real bear to figure out.

-First the easy one: a [ix[socket descriptor]] socket descriptor.
+First the easy one: a [i[Socket descriptor]] socket descriptor.
 A socket descriptor is the following type:

 ```{.c}
 int